dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

    input a.

 -  SHAKE128(x, y) and SHAKE256(x, y) denote the y first bits of SHAKE128
-   and SHAKE256 (resp.) output for input x.
+   and SHAKE256 (resp.) output for bit string input x.

 -  Matrices are represented in capitals with no italics (e.g., A and C).
    For an n1 * n2 matrix C, its (i,j)th coefficient (i.e., the entry in the